Compare business credit card offers with frequent flyer rewards points programs

 - Paying off the balance in full for maximum benefits

-In order to get the maximum benefits from your business frequent flyer card it is important to maintain a zero balance on the card.
-You should pay off the balance completely each month.
-Most terms and conditions actually state that to earn points, your account needs to be in good standing.
+In order to get the maximum benefits from your business frequent flyer card it is a good idea to maintain a zero balance on the card.
+You should pay off the balance completely each month as many of these cards charge a high interest rate to fund the reward programs.

 - Consider the rewards

 When looking at any rewards card you should make sure that the rewards offered are worth it to you and your business.
-If the travel rewards aren’t useful to your business because there isn’t a lot of air travelling involved in it, you may want to look elsewhere.
-That being said, you shouldn’t ignore the cash back rewards that are offered as they can be helpful to your business during periods of decreased cash flow.
+If the travel rewards aren’t useful to your business because there isn’t a lot of air travel required, you may want to look elsewhere.
+That being said, you shouldn’t ignore the cashback rewards that are offered as they can be helpful to your business during periods of decreased cashflow.

 Features of Business Frequent Flyer Cards

 - Additional cardholders.
-Due to the nature of a business, other employees may need to have access to the credit card account as well.
-Most business credit cards allow multiple additional cardholders for no extra fee.
+Due to the nature of a business, other employees may need to have access to the credit card account.
+Many business credit cards allow multiple additional cardholders for no extra fee.
 It's only when you need more than 20 or so additional cardholders that a fee will apply.

 - Interest rates.
 The rates fluctuate with the type of transaction and should be monitored so you know what you are paying.
 You should also research whether the card you want has interest free days or similar promotions